anzumura/scala-othello/README.md

   braces and now rely on indentation instead (a very nice Scala 3 feature).
 - Aug 2023: use *SBT* for building and start using *ScalaTest*.
 I will now try to re-write the code in a more functional way (adding tests along the way).

+## Future plans:

+- add more tests and improve coverage (pull in scoverage)
+- convert comments to scaladoc and use scalafmt
+- maybe add a proper UI instead of a text interface:)